magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-40175-radio-buttons-not-displayed-when-reorder-by-admin.md

 ## Issue

-Radio buttons are not displayed in the “Payment & Shipping Information” section in the case of reorder by Admin.
+Radio buttons are not displayed in the Payment & Shipping Information section when users try to reorder.

 <ins>Prerequisites</ins>: